felixsuwarno/Fintech-CicaPRIME-Credit-Risk-Lending-Portfolio-Analytics/README.md

 **2.3.
 Customer lifetime value (LTV)**

-Which customers are expected to generate the highest lifetime value after accounting for credit losses?
+Which customer(s) are expected to generate the highest lifetime value after accounting for credit losses?

 **Tables used**
 - customers